Pre-clinical block-based medical school curriculum

 Core Clinical Clerkships

-Grading is a 4-tier system: Honors- High Pass- Pass- Fail in the clinical curriculum effective with students who matriculated in Fall 2014.
+Grading is a 4-tier system: Honors- High Pass- Pass- Fail in the clinical medical school curriculum effective with students who matriculated in Fall 2014.

 Transition to Clerkships